particle-iot/docs/src/content/tutorials/projects/particle-pi-security-camera.md

 /usr/local/bin/dropbox_uploader upload /home/pi/picam/$DATE.jpg "camera/"```

 ## Connect your hardware
 The next step of the process is to wire up your hardware, and to use simple example sketches on your Raspberry Pi to confirm that everything is working the way you'd like.
-The two major components we need to validate are the PIR sensor and the Neopixel LEDs.
+The two major components we need to validate are the PIR sensor and the NeoPixel LEDs.

-### Connect and test your Neopixel rings
+### Connect and test your NeoPixel rings
-For this project, we used these awesome [Neopixel LED rings](https://www.adafruit.com/products/2855) from Adafruit.
+For this project, we used these awesome [NeoPixel LED rings](https://www.adafruit.com/products/2855) from Adafruit.

 ![](/assets/images/particle-pi-cam/particle-pi-ring.jpg)

 Follow these instructions for wiring up the LED rings:
-- Connect the positive supply of the ring to +5V on the Pi, GND to GND and input pin of the Neopixel ring to GPIO18 of the Pi
+- Connect the positive supply of the ring to +5V on the Pi, GND to GND and input pin of the NeoPixel ring to GPIO18 of the Pi
-- Use [this modified version](https://github.com/spark/particle-pi-camera/tree/master/firmware) of the Neopixel library, labeled `ws2811`, to control the ring.
+- Use [this modified version](https://github.com/spark/particle-pi-camera/tree/master/firmware) of the NeoPixel library, labeled `ws2811`, to control the ring.
 Note that it is included as a library dependency of the test app below.
 - Use the following app to test the ring.
 You can flash it to your Pi by copying and pasting it into the Web IDE and flashing it to your Raspberry Pi by clicking the star icon next to your device in the "Devices" panel.

 ```cpp